Welcome to the Curtis Laboratory

 Not the passing of time but the daily cycling of time.
 The reason being is that we study the body clock, which is a molecular system within cells so that they can tell the time of day.

-We try to understand how this molecular clock controls our immune system.
+We try to understand how this molecular clock controls our immune system and the inflammatory response.

 In particular we focus on how the body clock controls cells of the innate immune system, which is our first line of defense against infection or damage.